-Instrumental Music Program 2022
+Instrumental Music Program 2024

 So much more than just Music Lessons

 Gisborne Secondary College gives students a range of musical experiences that focus on student participation in a variety of ensembles and weekly lessons.
 The program operates from the Performing Arts Centre (PAC) which includes the Barcham Theatre, a rehearsal room, three practice rooms, two classrooms and a dance/drama studio.

-Activities that students can participate in include a major performance at the end of semester one, lunchtime concerts, Soirees, and the very popular “Play for Pizza” afternoon.
-Students can learn a range of instruments including voice, flute, clarinet, saxophone, euphonium, trumpet, trombone, violin, cello, piano, guitar, bass guitar, banjo and drums.
+Activities that students can participate in include a major instrumental music showcase, lunchtime concerts, and smaller soirees.
+Students can learn a range of instruments including voice, flute, clarinet, saxophone, trumpet, violin, cello, piano, guitar, bass guitar, and drums.

 Some instruments are more popular, in some cases; the number of students applying may be higher than the places available.
 For this reason, students may be placed on a waiting list if not already allocated a place.
 Alternatively, students are encouraged to trial their second or third preference instrument.
 Instrumental tutors will invite the interested students on the waiting list for a trial lesson as these places become available.
 Please do not pay for lessons until you receive a written confirmation of lesson allocation.
 Payment is then expected within 2 weeks of lesson commencement.

-$200 for 30 minutes – Group lessons
+Group lesson $200 for 30 minutes

-Instrument Hire: $150 per semester
+Instrument Hire $150

 Ensembles take place at various time in the Performing Arts Centre.
 The purpose of the ensemble program is for students to develop a range of performing skills in a group setting as well as gain confidence and make new friends.